it-projects-llc/addons-dev/pos_journal_pin/README.rst

  POS Payments by Manager's PIN
 ===============================

-Ask for manager permission before use the journal

-The module requires managers PIN to be entered to use the journal
+The module requires POS manager's permission, which can be attained by entering PIN prior the usage of the journal.

 Credits
 =======